 Melatonin is a hormone and neurotransmitter produced by the pineal gland.
 Very small amounts of it are found in foods such as meats, grains, fruits and vegetables.
 You can also buy it as a supplement.

 Melatonin is normally released soon after it starts to get dark.
 The amount produced then increases until about two to four in the morning, and then drops off again.
 Melatonin is involved in many functional processes including regulating the sleep-wake cycle.

 Some people believe that melatonin regulation may be abnormal in some people on the autism spectrum, causing them severe sleep problems.
 Those sleep problems may include difficulties falling asleep and difficulties staying asleep.

-There is strong research evidence to suggest that melatonin may be effective in reducing sleep disturbances in some individuals on the autism spectrum.
+This research suggests that melatonin may be helpful in improving some sleep problems in some children and young people on the autism spectrum.

 Please read our Disclaimer on Autism Interventions